cristinacolpos/PELA-blocks/README.md

 If what you want is available as injection moulded plastic, buy it for the higher quality and durability.
 These model are helpful when you want something customized, a special color, an unusual material, and for replacement parts when you just can't wait.

+## Projects Using PELA Blocks

+Robotics work in progress: [3D Printed LEGO-compatible Parametric Robot Hand](http://robothand.pelablocks.org)

 ## Alternative 3D Block Designs

 If you don't find what you need, consider adding it, contact us or check out the many other excellent design available.

 [Yeggi search for LEGO](http://www.yeggi.com/q/lego/)

-[Thingiverse Parametric LEGO Group](https://www.thingiverse.com/groups/parametric-lego) are alternate sourcse of these and other block designs.
+[Thingiverse Parametric LEGO Group](https://www.thingiverse.com/groups/parametric-lego) are alternate source of these and other block designs.

 ## Contact